codership/documentation/galeracluster/source/documentation/crash-recovery.rst

 .. rst-class:: section-heading
 .. rubric:: The cluster loses its primary state due to split brain

 Let’s assume that we have a cluster that consists of an even number of nodes: six, for example.
 Three of them are in one location while the other three are in another location and they lose network connectivity.
 It is best practice to avoid such topology: if you cannot have an odd number of real nodes, you can use an additional arbitrator (garbd) node or set a higher ``pc.weight`` to some nodes.
-But when the :term:`Split Brain` happens any way, none of the separated groups can maintain the :term:`Quorum`: all nodes must stop serving requests and both parts of the cluster will be continuously trying to re-connect.
+But when the :term:`Split Brain` happens any way, none of the separated groups can maintain the quorum: all nodes must stop serving requests and both parts of the cluster will be continuously trying to re-connect.

 If you want to restore the service even before the network link is restored, you can make one of the groups primary again using the same command as described in :ref:`Two Nodes Disappear from the Cluster <two-nodes-disappear-from-the-cluster>`.